Demaurr/random-media-player/Readme.md

 - **Image Viewing**: View Screen Captures in a Separate Image Viewer.
 - **Statistics**(TBA): Displays statistics on watched videos, including total duration watched and frequency of playback.
 - **Customization**: Users can customize the application by selecting different video files, adjusting volume, and viewing playback progress.
+- **Deletion**: Users can Delete a file and queue it to deletion_list and send it to the recyclebin when feels right.

 ## Usage
 *   Change the ***CONSTANT VARIABLES*** in `player_constants.py` and defined you PATHS for respective files.